my-language-skills/all-in-one-metadata/README.md

 ## Upgrade Notice

+### 0.7
+To use google scholar.
+To extend metadata for an integration of the content.

 ### 0.6
 Reviw the Site/root metadata and Documentation

 ### 0.5
-Review the custom post metadata
+Review the custom post metadata.

 ### 0.4
-Review the Site metadata
+Review the Site metadata.

 ### 0.3
 To adapt the plugin to PressBooks.

 ### 0.2
-To make works the current old plugin.
+To make the current old plugin work.

 ### 0.1
 To use an old version as the start point.